AdobeDocs/campaign-classic.en/help/social/using/examples-of-facebook-apps.md

    ![](assets/social_webapp_004.png)

 1. Configure your Facebook application so that it shows up as a tab on your Facebook page.
-For more on this, refer to: [Configuring Facebook tabs](../../social/using/creating-a-facebook-application.md#configuring-facebook-tabs).
+For more on this, refer to: [Configure Facebook tabs](../../social/using/creating-a-facebook-application.md#configuring-facebook-tabs).

    ![](assets/social_quick_start_5.png)